goodalse2019/fMRI-EEG_preproc_QA_VUBrainHack/README.md

 # fMRI-EEG_preproc_QA_VUBrainHack

-### Short description and the goals for the BrainHack Vanderbilt

 ## INTRODUCTION
 We are working on developing a QA pipeline for simultaneously collected fMRI-EEG data so that the user can determine whether the data is denoised and clean enough for further analyses.